 Grinder setting and dosage

-For the first extraction, we chose the same fine grind.
+For the first extraction, we chose the same fine grind setting.

 Extraction time

-However, the more traditional Dreispitz espresso took more than 40 seconds until we reached 27g per espresso cup.
-The darker espresso therefore had twice as long an extraction time at the same grind size.
+The more traditional Dreispitz espresso, however, took more than 40 seconds to reach the 27g per espresso cup.
+The darker espresso therefore had twice the extraction time at the same grind setting.

 Why?